adamhaile/S/README.md

 - There's no code to handle updating the application.
 Other than a liberal sprinkling of `()'s`, this could be static code.
 In the lingo, S enables declarative programming, where we focus on defining how things should be and S handles updating the app from one state to the next as our data changes.

-- The htmlliterals library leverages S computations to construct the dynamic parts of the view (note the '@' sections).
+- The htmlliterals library leverages S computations to construct the dynamic parts of the view (note the '@' expressions).
 Whenever our data changes, S updates the affected parts of the DOM automatically.

 - S handles updates in as efficient a manner as possible: Surplus.js apps generally place at or near the top of the various web framework benchmarks (ToDoMVC, dbmonster, etc).

-Reactive programs also have the benefit of a very open structure that enables extensibility.
+Reactive programs also have the benefit of an open structure that enables extensibility.
 For instance, we can add localStorage persistence with no changes to the code above and only a handful of new lines:

 ```javascript
 if (localStorage.todos) // load stored todos on start